One Apex service shared by Azure and the data-entry screen flow,

 Phase 3 · planned

-The new Apex @RestResource Azure will POST to in
+The new Apex @RestResource (inherited sharing) the .NET 8 Azure Function will POST to in

 Phase 3.
 URL: /services/apexrest/intake/v1/escript.